-- Although, English is still the most widely used language on the Internet being a quarter of the overall usage, Chinese and Arabic are slowly but steadily growing their share of online attention at the perils of English
+- Although English is still the most widely used language on the Internet being a quarter of the overall usage, Chinese and Arabic are slowly but steadily growing their share of online attention at the perils of English

-- According to a recent survey conducted by a pan European institute EU Eurobarometer, only 18% of the people surveyed bought an item online from a website which was not in their mother language
+- According to a recent survey conducted by a pan European institute EU Eurobarometer, only 18% of the people surveyed bought an item online from a website that was not in their mother language

 - The survey further states that people feel more comfortable using their own language than in a foreign one while performing various activities online including online shopping